Employment for International Students

 Optional Practical Training (OPT)

-OPT is an employment opportunity available to F-1 undergraduate students who have been lawfully enrolled on a full-time basis for at least one academic year.
-F-1 graduate students do not need to have been enrolled for one year.
-F-1 graduate students can begin OPT when their course of study begins.
-Important note: OPT can occur during or after an F-1 student's course of study.
-Here are the key aspects of OPT:
+OPT is an employment opportunity available to F-1 students who have been lawfully enrolled on a full-time basis for at least one academic year.
+Watch the Optional Practical Training video tutorial and read below to learn the key aspects of OPT:

 - OPT requires USCIS approval.

-- As stated above, OPT may occur during or after a student's course of study.
+- OPT may occur during or after a student's course of study.
 If occurring during one's course of study, the OPT is referred to a pre-completion OPT.
 If occurring after one's course of study is completed, the OPT is known as post-completion OPT.

-- Pre-completion OPT may be part-time during the student's studies or full-time during vacations and official school breaks.
+- Pre-completion OPT must be part-time during the student's studies and may be full-time during vacations and official school breaks.

 - Post-completion OPT must be full time.